yves2005/Queen-DINU-MD/README.md

        </a>
    </p>

-3._Get sessing id and deploy bot you
+3._Get sessing id and paste on sessing

 [IF YOU HAVE ANY PROBLEMS]▽